How To Calm Hypervigilance & Stop Feeling On High Alert

 And constantly being on high alert is exhausting.

 When you’re highly sensitive, you have a naturally high level of alertness.
-This vigilance is a natural trait, hard-wired into your brain and nervous system and it’s what helped our ancestors survive.
+This vigilance is a natural trait, hard-wired into your brain and nervous system.

 No matter what the cause, it’s important to be able to switch off your high alert button and calm your hypervigilance.